-In 2015, we initially proposed an early form of the idea of countermeasure variation in a journal paper (appeared in ACM Comp.
-Surv.).
+We present the concept of Countermeasure variation (CV).
 Without going into details, we can say that countermeasure variation is the idea of `transforming' a given countermeasure that was designed to detect one specific covert channel of a given pattern so that it can also detect other covert channels (of another pattern).
-The core idea is to take one countermeasure, change the parameters that are inserted into it (e.g. packet sizes instead of inter-arrival times) and adjust some threshold of its output value, and then be able to detect an entirely different covert channel with the countermeasure.
+The core idea is to take a given countermeasure, change the parameters that are inserted into it (e.g. packet sizes instead of inter-arrival times) and adjust some threshold of its output value, and then be able to detect an entirely different covert channel with the transformed countermeasure.
 This would reduce the amount of required code (per covert channel that has to be detected) and the number of fundamentally different countermeasures to be applied in parallel.
 Also would it allow to transform existing countermeasures to upcoming covert channels.
-However, up to now, nobody has shown the feasibility of countermeasure variation.

 S. Wendzel, D. Eller, W. Mazurczyk: One Countermeasure, Multiple Patterns: Countermeasure Variation for Covert Channels, in Proc.
-Central European Security Conference (CECC'18), ACM, 2018/in press.
+Central European Security Conference (CECC'18), ACM, 2018.

 In other words, we use a countermeasure designed to detect a type of covert timing channel and apply it to a type storage channel.

-In the same month (two weeks later), we show that countermeasure variation also works for other countermeasures and hiding patterns.
+In a follow-up paper, we show that countermeasure variation also works for other countermeasures and hiding patterns.
 Our second paper will be presented at NordSec:

 S. Zillien, S. Wendzel: Detection of covert channels in TCP retransmissions, in Proc.
 23rd Nordic Conference on Secure IT Systems (NordSec), Springer, 2018.